VineshRanga/Ontario-Grid-Strain/README.md

 # Ontario Grid Strain Scenario Engine

-Forecasts Ontario electricity demand using weather and seasonality.
-Adds AI/data center load scenarios on top to see how grid stress changes.
-Uses IESO demand data and ECCC Toronto Pearson weather from 2019-2025.
-Outputs backtest results, scenario tables, figures, and a markdown report.
+This tool forecasts Ontario electricity demand using weather and seasonality, then adds AI/data center load scenarios to see how grid stress changes.
+It's a planning-oriented forecasting tool, not an operator-grade power systems simulator.

+We use IESO demand data and ECCC Toronto Pearson weather from 2019-2025 to train models, then forecast 2026 (and optionally 2027) with different AI load scenarios.
+Outputs include backtest results, scenario tables, figures, and a markdown report.

-Grid strain here means two things: quarterly peak demand and the count of "high-demand hours" above a threshold.
+**What is "grid strain"?** We measure it two ways: quarterly peak demand and the count of "high-demand hours" above a threshold.
 The threshold is the 95th percentile of training demand.
 More high-demand hours means more time the grid is under stress.

-2026 forecasts are synthetic for now.
+**Note on 2026 forecasts**: They're synthetic for now.
 We build the 2026 calendar from 2024's seasonal profile since we don't have real 2026 weather yet.
+Once we get actual 2026 weather, we can rerun with real data.

 ## Definitions